exponential-idle-guides/exponential-idle-guides/src/view/guides/intro.md

 order: 0
 ---

+These guides are designed to help you play through the Theories sections of Exponential Idle.

+If you don't want to have spoilers for the later game, don't read further ahead than you are already.

+This introduction will give you some fundamentals to help you progress while playing this section of the game.

 ### Graduation Routing
 When within ee5 of the graduation, turn off autoprestige.
 It is faster to cruise than recover and push.
 Best bet is use the Graduation